U.S. secures 300 million doses of potential AstraZeneca COVID-19 vaccine

 “AstraZeneca recognises that the vaccine may not work but is committed to progressing the clinical program with speed and scaling up manufacturing at risk,” it said.

-Other drugmakers including Pfizer Inc , Johnson & Johnson and Sanofi are also in various stages of vaccine development.
+Other drugmakers including Pfizer Inc (PFE.N) , J&J and Sanofi are also in various stages of vaccine development.

-U.S.-based Inovio Pharmaceuticals said on Wednesday its experimental vaccine produced protective antibodies and immune system responses in mice and guinea pigs.
+U.S.-based Inovio Pharmaceuticals (INO.O) said on Wednesday its experimental vaccine produced protective antibodies and immune system responses in mice and guinea pigs.

 And Moderna this week released positive data for its potential vaccine, which it said produced protective antibodies in a small group of healthy volunteers.

-Reporting by Aakash Jagadeesh Babu in Bengaluru; writing by Guy Faulconbridge; Editing by Shounak Dasgupta, Patrick Graham and Alexander Smith
+Reporting by Aakash Jagadeesh Babu in Bengaluru, Ludwig Burger in Frankfurt and Zeba Siddiqui in New Delhi; writing by Guy Faulconbridge; editing by Alexander Smith, Jan Harvey, Mark Potter and Jonathan Oatis